 $ ssh -M -S /tmp/ssh-control-socket -D 1080 user@remote-server

-Next, we need to configure our web browser to use the SOCKS proxy.
-In Firefox, we can do this by going to Preferences > General > Network Settings and selecting “Manual proxy configuration”.
+Next, we must configure our web browser to use the SOCKS proxy.
+In Firefox, we can do this by going to Preferences > General > Network Settings and selecting “Manual proxy configuration.”
 We then enter localhost for the SOCKS host and 1080 for the port.

 Once the proxy is set up, all web traffic from our browser will be encrypted and sent through the SSH tunnel to the remote server, making it more secure and private.

-Because the master control socket is already established, we can reuse the existing SSH connection, which can save time and reduce the load on the remote server.
+Because the master control socket is already established, we can reuse the existing SSH connection, saving time and reducing the load on the remote server.

 Once we’re finished browsing the web, we can close the master control socket by running the following command: